hamish-milne/OHDL/Spec.md

 edge void Method4()
 {
-    //for(int i = 0; i < 5; i++) // This will cause a compiler error
+    for(int i = 0; i < 5; i++) // This will cause a compiler error
-    //    count++;
+        count++;
 }
 ```

-In any block that occurs in a single cycle, including all combinatorial and edge-triggered methods, the number of loop iterations must be determinable, which means the iterators must use only meta-data.
-Method4 will therefore fail to compile.
+In any block that occurs in a single cycle, including all combinatorial and edge-triggered methods, the number of loop iterations must be determinable, which means the iterators must use only meta-data. `Method4` will therefore fail to compile.

 ## BOOL
 A boolean value, returned by any comparison between two meta-types.
 Can be compared as per the normal boolean comparisons.